BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > </details>

 ### Deeper Inspection
-One major benefit of this HDL-based design flow is the design automation that is encapsulated in the libraries.
 Here, we were able to place down a buck converter - a non-trivial subcircuit - with just one line of code.
+A major benefit of this HDL-based design flow is the design automation that is encapsulated in the libraries.
 The library writer has done the hard work of figuring out how to size the capacitors and inductors, and wrapped it into this neat `VoltageRegulator` block.

 You may want to inspect the results.